top of page

 Internal Functionality.

 Somewhere around the box in the top part, there is an air inlet, air is sucked inside because in the back there is a suction pipe conncected to the filter, this suction is controlled by a valve installed on the pipe itself; the more you open the valve, the more the airflow crossing the box.
-Very top of the washer is designed to welcome the media lifted by elevator, and to create a kind of "waterfall' of media which is crossed by the airflow; the more the air corssing, the bigger "pieces" of media will be carried beyond the waterfall, arriving in a wide room where pressure drop so the dust falls into the waste pipe.
-Assuming the vacuum provided by the filter is costantly steady, the valve behind the metal box works as setting for the whole system, allowing to remove bigger or smaller dust particles to be continuously drained out while the machine is working.
-Bottom of the metal box works as funnel for the media to access the blaswheel for a new run.
+Very top of the washer is designed to welcome the media lifted by elevator, and to create a kind of "waterfall' of media which is crossed by the airflow; the more the air crossing, the bigger "pieces" of media will be carried beyond the waterfall, arriving in a wide room where pressure drops so the dust falls into the waste pipe.
+Assuming the suction provided by the filter's fan is constantly steady, the valve behind the metal box works as setting for the whole system, allowing to remove bigger or smaller dust particles to be continuously drained out while the machine is working.
+Bottom of the metal box works as funnel for the media to access the blastwheel for a new run.
+It is an application of Stokes' law, which you can find below.

 Washer, how important it is in a blaster/peener.